We need policy change NOW to protect people and the planet

 You can find out who your State Senator and State Representatives are using either OpenStates.org or the Empowrd App.
 These apps also make it easy to find contact information for your legislators.
 Your elected legislators are there to represent you and are responsible for addressing your concerns.
 Don’t be intimidated to contact them and tell them the kind of action you want to see on climate and environment.
 Remember that they work for you and other residents of your district.

 Find out how our legislators are voting on climate and environmental justice with our Georgia Legislative scorecard.
-GCV releases the scorecard at the end of every two-year legislative session

 What can you do to help?